What are your chances of acceptance?

 Type: National

-The AAN Neuroscience Research Prize competition challenges students to investigate problems regarding the brain or nervous system.
+The American Academy of Neurology (AAN) Neuroscience Research Prize competition challenges students to investigate problems regarding the brain or nervous system.
 The competition is only open to individual students—group projects are ineligible.
 Teachers are encouraged to provide guidance and support; however, they should allow students to demonstrate their own creativity.
-Winners and their projects are highlighted at the AAN Annual Meeting.

-2. Envirothon
+2. NCF-Envirothon

 Grades: 9-12

 Envirothon is North America’s largest environmental education competition, with more than 25,000 students participating in the multi-level competition each year.
-Student teams are first challenged at state-level competitions with the winners moving on to face top teams from across the globe at the annual international competition.
+Student teams are first challenged at state-level competitions, with the winners moving on to face top teams from across the globe at the annual international competition.

 3. Regeneron International Science and Engineering Fair (ISEF)